Emotions Are Contagious—Choose Your Company Wisely

 The moral of the story is that catching the "happy" bug from those around you (and maybe even those "virtually" around you) is a contagion that everyone should try to catch.
 Just being around positive people can be energizing, motivating, and inspiring and is likely to help you work more effectively as partners or as a group.

-Of course, the oppostie holds true.
-EC can occur in the negative direction, adding significant stress and strain in your life.
+Of course, EC can occur in the negative direction, adding significant stress and strain in your life.
 This is particularly true when negative EC creeps into your close relationships.
 Because marriages, partnerships, family connections, and even close friendships are largely based on emotions, any sadness, fear, or worry on the part of that other person in your life (child, parent, domestic partner, best friend) can have a profound and lasting impact on your overall mood and outlook on life.

 Research has found that depression in a spouse frequently leads to depression in the partner.
 The same holds true for roommates.
 In addition, children raised by depressed parents are significantly more likely to be diagnosed with depression.
 In fact, one family members' depression can bring down an entire family system.
 Other emotions, such as anxiety and fear, can have the same effect.